 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX100 VI provides a better video resolution than the 800D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 VI has an electronic viewfinder (2359k dots), while the 800D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the RX100 VI offers a wider field of view (100%) than the one in the 800D (95%), so that a larger proportion of the captured image is visible in the finder.
-On the other hand, the viewfinder of the 800D has a higher magnification (0.51x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+In addition, the viewfinder of the RX100 VI has a higher magnification (0.59x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 800D and Sony RX100 VI along with similar information for a selection of comparators.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the RX100 VI is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).